codatio/codat-docs/blog/240505-new-webhook-zapier-integration.md

 The Codat Zapier app exposes all of the [Codat webhooks](/using-the-api/webhooks/event-types) as *triggers*.
 This means you can start building workflows on top of Codat without writing a line of code.

-Some simple usecases might include:
+Some simple use cases might include:
 - Posting a message on Slack or via email whenever a new Company has shared data
 - Post a message when sync errors have occurred
 - Adding companies that you onboard to a spreadsheet automatically